-Fincke (1997), however, argued that females can show mating unwillingness and avoid tandem formation by hiding themselves, by flying away, by death feigning, by abdomen curling and by wing raise signal (Fincke, 1997).
-Moreover, even after a tandem formation a male needs female’s cooperation for bending her abdomen to form wheel to receive the sperm.
-Female can show resistance in this stage by delaying wheel formation or even by dissociating from the wheel.
+Fincke (1997), however, argued that females can show mating unwillingness and avoid tandem formation by hiding themselves, by flying away, by death feigning, by abdomen curling and by wing raise signals (Fincke, 1997).
+Moreover, even after a tandem formation a male needs the female’s cooperation for bending her abdomen to form a wheel to receive the sperm.
+Females can show resistance in this stage by delaying wheel formation or even by dissociating from the wheel.
 In the presence of such strong female choice, a female might be able to reject the unwanted males.
-In this circumstance, sexual dimorphic ornamental colouration can evolve from female preferences.
-Although intriguing female preferences for male colouration is yet to be tested in damselflies.
+Under these circumstances, sexually dimorphic ornamental colouration can evolve from female preferences.
+Although intriguing, female preferences for male colouration is yet to be tested in damselflies.

-In Xanthagrion erythroneurum damselfly, adult males have two blue bands on the dorsum of abdominal segments 8 and 9, (S8 and S9) whereas the female does not have these bands (Figure 1a-b).
+In Xanthagrion erythroneurum damselflies, adult males have two blue bands on the dorsum of abdominal segments 8 and 9, (S8 and S9) whereas the females do not have these bands (Figure 1a-b).
 We aim to determine the function of the male-limited blue bands in this damselfly by experimentally testing both the sexual selection hypothesis and the antiharassment aposematic hypothesis.
 If the male specific blue bands evolved through female preferences, we predict that mating success of a male with blue bands will be higher than the success of a male without them.
 On the other hand, if blue bands function as an intrasexual aposematic signal, the presence of the blue bands will drive off the mating desire of an approaching male.
 The best way to experimentally validate this hypothesis is to paint the blue bands on female’s abdomen and observe the mating decision of the approaching males.
 We predict that the presence of the blue bands will repel males and thus females bearing blue bands will be avoided, even though males are able to recognize females based on other female cues.

 Materials and Methods